 The book develops the concept of participatory technologies through the case of Russia.
 In the case study, I use expert interviews and qualitative content analysis of two original datasets to explain the development and use of participatory technologies in modern-day Russia.
 Through this case study, I demonstrate how participatory technologies help autocrats overcome information dilemmas and build legitimacy.
 I then test this theory through two original survey experiments fielded on nationally-representative samples in Russia.
 Results suggest that while participatory technologies can increase approval of the autocrat and bolster political efficacy, these tools have the potential backfire against the regime, leading to greater political polarization in the long term.

 Given the rise of authoritarian regimes around the world, it is important to understand the tools autocrats use to reinforce their regimes.
 This project contributes to this goal by providing a detailed look at an important but often overlooked strategy frequently pursued by non-democracies.
-I am currently revising the manuscript for publication as an academic book.
+The book has been submitted to publishers for consideration.

 “Putin would recognize Trump’s ‘reality TV’ techniques in the State of the Union address.”
 2020.
 The Monkey Cage [The Washington Post].
 February 11.